Apnea–hypopnea index

 For children, because of their different physiology, an AHI in excess of 1 is considered abnormal.
 Underage pediatric patients presenting with AHI of 2 or greater will often be referred for treatment.

+The Apnea-Hypopnea Index has been criticized for being too simplistic to accurately rate apnea and hypopnea events for their severity.

+In one study, mean apnea-hypopnea duration and not AHI was found to be associated with worse hypertension.

+One long apnea event is clearly worse than the same period broken up into shorter multiple events, with breathing between events, yet it would have the lower AHI.